Teaching a child food is not inherently good or bad

 If you overhear someone making judgmental comments about someone else’s cart, you can explain to your child that this is an example of healthism, in which people believe the pursuit of health is important above all else to an unhealthy extreme.
 Such healthiest attitudes are actually harmful to well-being.

 Depending on your child’s age, you can also begin to explain inequity and how many people don’t have access to or can’t afford better quality food.
-And even if they do, choosing to eat certain foods doesn’t decide their worth.
+And even if they do, eating certain foods doesn’t decide their worth.

 Avoid criticizing yourself and others

-So often we engage in self-criticism, and that is inadvertently teaching our children how to talk about themselves and others.
+So often, we engage in self-criticism, inadvertently teaching our children how to talk about themselves and others.
 Constantly engaging in negative self-talk, whether it’s about our body shape or weight, normalizes this way of speaking for our children, which can cause them to have a dysfunctional relationship with eating and a negative view of their bodies.

-Instead, try to avoid criticizing yourself, as well as others around you, whether they are strangers, celebrities, or family members.
-It’s never okay to talk negatively about other people’s bodies or appearances, even if they are celebrities we will never meet.
-The message we are sending our children is the same: Physical appearance is more important than anything else about a person or in life.
+Instead, try to avoid criticizing yourself and others around you, whether they are strangers, celebrities, or family members.
+It’s never okay to talk negatively about other people’s bodies or appearances, even if they are celebrities, we will never meet.
+The message we send our children is the same: Physical appearance is more important than anything else about a person or life.